Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Proteins and their classification

-Proteins are the polymers of amino acids in which each amino acids are linked together through a special type of the amide bond called as a peptide bond.
-A peptide bond is formed in between the carbonyl carbon attached to the alpha carbon of first amino acid and amino nitrogen attached to the alpha carbon of the next amino acid.
+Proteins are the polymers of amino acids in which each amino acids are linked together through a special type of the amide bond called a peptide bond.
+A peptide bond is formed in between the carbonyl carbon attached to the alpha carbon of the first amino acid and amino nitrogen attached to the alpha carbon of the next amino acid.
 There are many ways of classifying proteins based on their shape, solubility, biological function, density, structure, complexity, etc.

 Depending on their complexity, proteins are of two types simple and conjugated.
 Simple proteins are those which contain only polypeptide and no other things.
 For example, albumin, globulin, prolamin, etc. are some examples which contain polypeptide only while conjugated proteins contain polypeptides and some non-protein component called as a cofactor.
 Transferrin, hemoglobin, etc. are examples of this class.

 Among the conjugated proteins, there are many other sub-classes like glycoproteins, nucleoproteins, lipoproteins, heme proteins, etc. This classification is based on the type of non-protein parts (cofactors like NADP, ATP, Iron, etc.) attached.
 As, for example, in glycoproteins, the non-protein part is glycomes (carbohydrate moiety), nucleoproteins are those which are associated with nucleic acids (histone proteins) similarly lipoproteins are those which carry lipids and fatty acids (chylomicrons, LDL, VLDL, and HDL).
 Heme proteins are those which contain heme as a prosthetic group and examples include hemoglobin, myoglobin, cytochrome, etc.